lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 </details>

 <details>
-    <summary><code>CHANGEPERMISSIONS</code> - Allows changing existing permissions of addresses.</summary>
+    <summary><code>EDITPERMISSIONS</code> - Allows changing existing permissions of addresses.</summary>
     <p style={{marginBottom: '3%', marginTop: '2%', textAlign: 'center'}}>
         <b>value = </b><code>0x0000000000000000000000000000000000000000000000000000000000000004</code>
     </p>

 This permission allows for **editing permissions** of any address that has some permissions already set on the ERC725Account (including itself).
-The `CHANGEPERMISSIONS` is also needed to:
+The `EDITPERMISSIONS` is also needed to:

 - 🗑️ **Remove** a controller `address` from the list of `AddressPermissions[]`, meaning:
   - removing its address at a specific index at `AddressPermissions[index]`
   - decreasing the `AddressPermissions[]` Array length (to describe that a controller address has been removed).
 - 🖊️ **Edit** an entry in the `AddressPermissions[index]` Array, meaning changing the address stored at a specific index.
-  > ⚠️ **Warning:** a controller address with `CHANGEPERMISSIONS` can also edit its own permissions.
+  > ⚠️ **Warning:** a controller address with `EDITPERMISSIONS` can also edit its own permissions.
 Be cautious when granting this permission!

 ![CHANGE Permissions](/img/standards/lsp6/lsp6-change-permissions.jpeg)

-Bear in mind that the behavior of `CHANGEPERMISSIONS` slightly varies depending on the new permissions value being set (see figure below).
+Bear in mind that the behavior of `EDITPERMISSIONS` slightly varies depending on the new permissions value being set (see figure below).

 ![CHANGE Permissions](/img/standards/lsp6/lsp6-change-permissions-variants.jpeg)